Canterbury, New Brunswick

-Canterbury is an unincorporated community in York County, in the Canadian province of New Brunswick.
-It held village status prior to 2023.
+Canterbury is a former village in York County, in the Canadian province of New Brunswick.
+It held village status prior to 2023 and is now part of the village of Lakeland Ridges.
 The community is west of the Trans-Canada Highway at the intersection of Route 122 and Route 630.

 It is named for Thomas Manners-Sutton (1814–77), later third Viscount Canterbury, who served as Lieutenant-Governor of New Brunswick from 1854-1861.
 Parrish erected in 1855.

 History

-Tracing its roots to the forestry and railway industries, Canterbury was once was home to over 1,000 residents and served as a service centre for the surrounding area of western York County.
+Tracing its roots to the forestry and railway industries, Canterbury was once home to over 1,000 residents and served as a service centre for the surrounding area of western York County.
 There were at least three general stores, a small department store, a railway hotel, bank, and a butcher as late as the mid-1960s, but they are all gone now.